-We have audited the financial statements of the Orange County Local Agency Formation Commission (the "Commission"), which comprise the statement of financial position as of June 30, 2022, and the related to the financial statements.
+We have audited the financial statements of the governmental activities and each major fund of the Orange County Local Agency Formation Commission (the "Commission"), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Orange County Local Agency Formation Commission as of June 30, 2022, and the changes in its net assets for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Orange County Local Agency Formation Commission as of June 30, 2023, and the respective changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.